esamattis/sauna.reload/README.rst

 ``sauna.reload`` is an attempt to recreate ``plone.reload`` without the issues it has.
 Like being unable to reload new grokked views or portlet code.
-This project was on Plone Sauna Sprint 2011.
+This project was started on Plone Sauna Sprint 2011.
 There for the name, ``sauna.reload``.

 It can currently reload following: